jasonm4130/frontend-test-fasttrack/readme.md

 I included bootstrap reboot and grid as helpers to speed development as well as jquery ui css for the datpicker styles.

+I took a mobile first aproach to the minimal media queries needed.

 ## JS
-Using jquery UI framework for
+Using jquery UI framework for the datepicker, and jquery match height to dynamically match the height of the panels/boxes.